ionq/blqs/blqs/docs/concepts.md

 > prints
 > 2
 ```
-This isn't that different than the container code above!
+This isn't that different from the container code above!
 But the key is that
 while we can build up programs out of statements this way, we could also write
 this in an imperative form in a function, and using the `blqs.build` decorator,
 we can transform this form into something that returns the program corresponding